linkcd/rps-agent-game/README.md

 - Amazon Bedrock: For LLM hosting
 - LangSmith: For debugging and tracking

-## 3. Demo: the Claude 3 Sonnet ability of playing Rock Paper Scissors games
+## 3. Demo: The ability of Claude 3 Sonnet to play Rock Paper Scissors games
 ### 3.1 Claude 3 Sonnet vs Doreamen (AI Agent vs a dummy agent)
 ![Claude 3 Sonnet vs Doreamen](/doc/game_history/claude-vs-doraemon.png "")
-> Noticeable patterns:
+> Noticeable patterns (from post-game analysis):
 >    - Doraemon consistently played Rock in all 20 rounds, showing no variation in strategy.
 >    - claude-3-sonnet started with Rock for the first two rounds, then switched to a pattern of mostly playing Paper, with one instance of Scissors in round 4.
 >    - After round 5, claude-3-sonnet exclusively played Paper for the remaining rounds, likely adapting to Doraemon's consistent Rock strategy.